preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

-# Verilog Simulation Setup with ModelSim on Xubuntu (UTM for macOS)
+# Verilog Simulation Setup with ModelSim on Xubuntu
 A lightweight, reproducible hardware simulation environment using ModelSim Intel FPGA Edition inside a Xubuntu VM — optimized for Apple Silicon via UTM.

 ## ModelSim on Apple Silicon via Xubuntu VM